-Mr. Joseph represents other financial services clients with an emphasis on credit unions, e-commerce, investment bankers, money transmitters and digital currency, private equity, public companies and venture capital firms.
-He often acts as lead or special counsel for fund managers and other financial services clients in connection with acquisitions and divestitures, equity investments in early stage and mezzanine companies, PIPES, cross-border transactions, public offerings, securities and disclosure issues, as well as federal and state bank regulatory and enforcement matters involving all federal banking agencies, the California Department of Business Oversight and Division of Financial Institutions.
+Mr. Joseph also represents other financial services clients with a focus on credit unions, e-commerce, investment bankers, money transmitters, private equity firms, public companies and venture capital firms.
+He often acts as lead or special counsel for bankers, fund managers and other financial services clients in connection with bank acquisitions and divestitures, equity investments in early stage and mezzanine companies, cross-border transactions, public offerings, securities and disclosure issues, as well as federal and state bank regulatory and enforcement matters involving the federal banking agencies and California Department of Financial Institutions.

-A core specialty involves advising directors and officers of troubled and failed banks and defending litigation and enforcement actions by federal banking agencies.
-Some of the more prominent banking enforcement cases in which Mr. Joseph has recently been involved include:
+A core specialty involves advising directors and officers of troubled and failed banks and defending litigation and enforcement claims brought by federal banking agencies.
+Some of the more prominent bank failure cases in which Mr. Joseph has been involved include:

-- Favorably settling negligence and breach of fiduciary duty claims brought by the FDIC against the five most senior officers of County Bank in FDIC as Receiver for County Bank vs. Hawker, et al., (E.D.
+- Settling negligence and breach of fiduciary duty claims brought by the Federal Deposit Insurance Corporation against the five most senior officers of County Bank in FDIC as Receiver for County Bank vs. Hawker, et al., (E.D.
 CA 2012);

-- Successfully representing the outside directors of a number of failed state chartered banks commencing in 2009 in which no claims were instituted;
+- Representing the outside directors of a failed state chartered bank headquartered in California;

-- Defending an officer of the failed United Commercial Bank in connection with a criminal investigation by the US Department of Justice and FDIC enforcement action seeking a lifetime banking industry ban and civil money penalties;
+- Defending an officer of the failed United Commercial Bank (San Francisco) in connection with a criminal investigation by the United States Department of Justice and a lifetime banking industry ban instituted by the FDIC;

-- Resolved a threatened FDIC civil money penalty enforcement action against an executive officer of a failed state chartered bank with no penalty;
+- Favorably resolving a proposed civil money penalty enforcement action proposed against an executive officer by the FDIC as receiver for a failed state chartered bank;

-- Favorably resolved potential civil claims before institution of civil damage or enforcement actions by the Office of Thrift Supervision and its successor, the OCC; and
+- Favorably resolving potential civil claims prior to institution of civil damage or enforcement actions by the Officer of Thrift Supervision and its successor, the Comptroller of the Currency;

-- Representing a group of outside directors of a failed bank in mediation with the FDIC before a retired Judge prior to the institution of a FDIC civil damage action.
+- Representing a group of outside directors of a failed state chartered bank in a mediation before a retired Judge prior to the institution of a civil damage action by the FDIC; and

-Mr. Joseph is the appointed Chair of the Financial Institutions Committee (2013-2014), a standing committee of the State Bar of California’s Business Law Section and has been a member of the Committee since 2009.
-He is a member of the State Bar of California, District of Columbia Bar, State Bar of New York and American Bar Association.
+Mr. Joseph is a member of the Financial Institutions Committee of the State Bar of California’s Business Law Section (2009 – present) and currently serves as its Co-Vice Chair.
+He is the Chairman-elect beginning in October 2013 and previously served on the Financial Institutions Committee from 1988 to 1991.
+He is a member of the State Bar of California, the District of Columbia Bar, State Bar of New York and the American Bar Association.

 Mr. Joseph’s past law firm experience includes:

-- Partner at K & L Gates LLP (previously known as Kirkpatrick & Lockhart Nicholson Graham LLP) in the Corporate and Investment Management Group (2003-2006).
+- Partner at K & L Gates LLP (previously known as Kirkpatrick & Lockhart Nicholson Graham LLP) in the Corporate and Investment Management Group in San Francisco (2003-2006).

-- Partner at Pillsbury Winthrop Shaw Pittman LLP (previously known as Pillsbury Madison & Sutro LLP) in the Corporate Securities and Financial Institutions Group (1990-2003).
+- Partner at Pillsbury Winthrop Shaw Pittman LLP (previously known as Pillsbury Madison & Sutro LLP) in the Corporate Securities and Financial Institutions Group in San Francisco (1990-2003).

 Mr. Joseph earned his Juris Doctor degree from the Washington University School of Law in St. Louis, Missouri in 1979, where he interned for F. Hodge O’Neal, the George Alexander Madill Professor of Corporate Law, and was a contributing writer of the 1979 Supplement to Professor O’Neal’s seminal work: “Squeeze-Outs” of Minority Shareholders: Expulsion or Oppression of Business Associates, Chicago: Callaghan, c1975.

-Mr. Joseph has been a frequent lecturer and writer on subjects relating to banking and financial institutions, money transmission and digital currency, corporate law, Dodd-Frank Act, mergers and acquisitions and venture capital.
+Mr. Joseph has been a frequent lecturer and writer on subjects relating to banking and financial institutions, money transmission, corporate law, Dodd-Frank Act, mergers and acquisitions and venture capital.
 His professional interests also extend into the arts, serving as an art dealer in San Francisco for five years specializing in postmodern art and photography.
 He was a trustee of the American Conservatory Theater Foundation (A.C.T.) for six years and also served on its executive committee.